trickjack/oip-manual-canon/docs/source/index.rst

 **Printer Not Detected**

-Ensure both the printer and your Windows computer are connected to the same Wi-Fi network.
+Ensure both the printer and your Windows computer are connected to the same WiFi network.
 Restart devices if needed.

 **Driver Installation Fails**